Purdue-CS193/homework-0-Saanidhya23/index.md

 ## Welcome to GitHub Pages
+# Saanidhya Jain's first CS193 Homework

+### Do I like CS19300?

+Here are some reasons I have liked CS193 so far....

+- Funn and knowledgable Course leads
+- No exams!!!
+- The live coding section is really helpful
+- Introduced us to new programming tools

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.